uzh-dqbm-cmi/PySeqLab/docs/source/applications.rst

 -------

 We start by training a ``chunker`` using `conll 2000 dataset <http://www.cnts.ua.ac.be/conll2000/chunking/>`__.
-The code demonstrating the training is accessed through this `bitbucket repository <https://bitbucket.org/A_2/conll00-chunker>`__.
+The code demonstrating the training is accessible through this `bitbucket repository <https://bitbucket.org/A_2/conll00-chunker>`__.

 Part-of-Speech tagger